Are permits required on weekends?

 The primary factor that determines permit price is the cost of new deck construction and replacing flat lots with decks.
 It’s expensive to build and maintain new parking facilities necessary to accommodate enrollment and demand.
 Existing surface lots make way for new buildings; those spaces must be replaced with decks.

 If you’re unable to purchase a permit before classes and permit enforcement begins, you may set up your online MyPark account and buy temporary, single-day permits for as many days as you need.
 Price is $8 per day.
-When you are ready to get an annual or semester permit, complete your permit purchase through the app or website and your parking permissions will be updated.
-Please allow 15 minutes from daily permit purchase to registration with gate equipment.
+When you are ready to get an annual or semester permit visit MyPark and complete your purchase.

 Log in to your MyPark account and update your vehicle information.
 Your virtual parking permit will then be valid for that vehicle.
 Vehicles associated with customer accounts must follow the guidelines stated in the Parking Ordinance Section 2-1(5).